|

 Healthcare Corporation (Chicago, Illinois), Xerox

-Corporation (Rochester, New York), Kaiser Permanente Medical
+New York), Kaiser Permanente Medical Care

-Care Program (San Jose, California), Bristol Myers Squibb
+Jose, California), Bristol Myers

-Engineering (New York), Terex Corporation (Westport,
+Combustion Engineering (New York), Terex

-Connecticut), Calpine Energy Services (Houston, Texas), Midwest
+Energy Services (Houston, Texas), Midwest

-Perinatal (Kansas City, Missouri), Ford Motor Company (Dearborn,
+City, Missouri), Ford Motor

-Michigan), Standard Chartered Bank (Singapore), IBM Corporation
+Michigan), Standard Chartered Bank (Singapore), IBM Corporation (Poughkeepsie, New York),

-Technology (Ho Chi Minh City, Viet Nam), Abbott
+The Corporation For Financing And Promoting Technology (Ho Chi Minh City, Viet Nam), Abbott Laboratories (North Chicago, Illinois),

-Administration (Arlington, Virginia), Commission Europeenne (Brussels).
-Of
+General Services Administration (Arlington, Virginia), Commission Europeenne (Brussels).
+Of course this

-India, Africa, West and East Europe and the Nordic Countries.
+Africa, West and East Europe and the Nordic Countries.
 I trust however that this illustrates

 something of the depth of penetration that Theory of Constraints finds in